History of the Empire of Brazil: The Praieira revolt and the Platine War

 Another issue came in confronting the trade in illegally imported slaves which had been banned in 1826 as part of a treaty with Britain.
-The traffic continued unabated and the British government's passage of the Aberdeen Act of 1845 authorized British warships to board Brazilian shipping and seize any found involved in the slave trade.
+The traffic continued unabated and the British government's passage of the Slave Trade (Brazil) Act 1845 (8 & 9 Vict. c.
+122) authorized British warships to board Brazilian shipping and seize any found involved in the slave trade.
 A bill was issued on 4 September 1850 which gave the Brazilian government the authority to combat the illegal slave traffic.
 With this new tool, Brazil moved to eliminate the importation of slaves and Britain recognized that the trade had been at last suppressed.

 With Brazil internally pacified and the British menace gone, the conservative cabinet could turn its attention to another serious foreign threat, the Argentine dictator Don Juan Manuel de Rosas.
 Rosas had sought to annex the Brazilian province of Rio Grande do Sul and planned the conquests of Paraguay, Uruguay and Bolivia.
 These moves threatened the creation of a dominion encompassing the territories of the old Viceroyalty of the Río de la Plata (a former Spanish colony in South America).
 Brazil's cabinet decided to forge alliances with other nations threatened by the dictator's ambitions and sent an army commanded by Luis Alves de Lima e Silva (later the Dukes of Caxias) to Uruguay which crossed the border on 4 September 1851.
 The Brazilian army split into two parts.
 Half of it, consisting of a division along with Uruguayan forces and Argentine rebel troops, invaded Argentina.
 On 3 February 1852, the allies defeated an army led by Rosas who fled to the United Kingdom.
 The victory over the Argentine dictator was followed by a period of stability and prosperity in Brazil during the 1850s.
 Chile was the only Latin American nation of the era which was comparable to Brazil in political cohesion and economic strength.